nextcloud/documentation/user_manual/connecting/webdav.rst

 -------

-On Windows, you can assign ownCloud a drive letter, which allows browsing files stored on ownCloud like a local hard drive.
+On Windows, you can assign ownCloud a drive letter, which allows browsing files stored on ownCloud as you would files stored a mapped network drive.

 Using this feature requires network connectivity.
 If you want to store your files offline, use the ownCloud Client to sync all files on your